 Make sure that your new diet doesn't cause stress in your life.
 Our primary addiction in life is for happiness.
 We want to be happy and should be happy - therefore, if your new diet takes too much away from your happiness short-term, without any guarantee of great benefits in the long-term, you will at some point make the intelligent decision to quit the diet.
 Keep it fun and take baby steps.
 Make sure you feed your taste buds, it's more important than you might first think.

 Beware of taking your health too seriously.
-There is a disease spreading among the health bloggers and the new health conscious web-savvy generations, where people burn out from too much exercise, too little calories and very restricted diets.
+There is a disease spreading among the health bloggers and the new health conscious web-savvy generations, where people literally burn out from too much exercise, too little calories and very restricted diets.
 Keep a balance.
 When exercising, you need recovery days for best and quickest results.
 When dieting, you have to keep it fun, don't let it be stressful.
-Eat enough calories to keep your energy levels up and your brain functioning but ensure they are from healthy wholefood sources, ideally raw.
+Eat enough calories to keep your energy levels up and your brain functioning but ensure that they are from healthy wholefood sources, ideally raw.

 Prepare food in advance when you are NOT hungry and busy.
 When hungry it becomes a lot more difficult to go to shop and/or to prepare food.
 This applies to all diets.